LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

 ## WOW64

-- Wow64 (Win32 emulation on 64-bit Windows) refers to the software that permits the execution of 32-bit x86 applications on 64-bit Windows.
+- Wow64 (Win32 emulation on 64-bit Windows) refers to the software that permits the execution of 32-bit x86 apps on 64-bit Windows.
 - implemented as a set of **user-mode DLLs**, with some support from the kernel for creating 32-bit versions of what would normally only be 64-bit data ­structures, such as the PEB and TEB.
 ­- Here are the user-mode DLLs responsible for Wow64:
     - `Wow64.dll` Manages **process** and **thread creation**, and hooks **exception-dispatching** and base **system calls** exported by `Ntoskrnl.exe`.
 It also implements **file-system redirection** and **registry redirection**.